mitodl/hugo-course-publisher/site/content/courses/20-219-becoming-the-next-bill-nye-writing-and-hosting-the-educational-show-january-iap-2015/_index.md

 course_image_caption_text: >-
   <p>MIT Sloan Fellow Andrea Desrosiers is making an educational video about
   orthodontics.
 (Photograph courtesy of Elizabeth Choe.)</p>
-course_description: >-
-  <p><em>Becoming the Next <a href="https://en.wikipedia.org/wiki/Bill_Nye">Bill
-  Nye</a></em> is about using video production techniques to develop your ability to engagingly convey your passions for science, technology, engineering, and / or math.
-You'll have the opportunity to script and on-screen host 5-minute YouTube science, technology, engineering, and / or math-related shows to inspire youth to consider a future in science.</p>
 course_info:
   instructors:
     - Prof. Ceri Riley